Historic City of Yazd

 You can stay in one of the renovated hotels in the historic old town for an immersive experience and close proximity to the main attractions.
 For modern accommodation, you'll find 5-star hotels in the outer areas of town.

 It's easy to spend days exploring the different parts of Yazd, winding your way through the thatched alleys past beautiful ancient architecture.
 In bazaars from as early as the 7th century, there are local handicrafts including gold, carpets, and wool - plus the city's famous silk.
-Yazd may be known as the confectionary capital of Iran but there's a huge range of food to discover, influenced by centuries of trade.
+Yazd may be known as the confectionary capital of Iran but there's a huge range of other food to discover, influenced by centuries of trade.
 Monuments like the Jame Mosque adorned in Persian mosaics are architectural highlights, but it's just as impressive to see the skyline of clay domes and wind towers from a rooftop cafe.